edgedb/edgedb/docs/stdlib/numbers.rst

                   std::bit_lshift(val: int32, n: int64) -> int32
                   std::bit_lshift(val: int64, n: int64) -> int64

-    Bitwise left-shift operator for intergers.
+    Returns the result of a bitwise left-shift operator for two integers.

-    The integer *val* is shifted by *n* bits to the left.
+    The integer of ``val`` is shifted by ``n`` bits to the left.
 The rightmost added bits are all ``0``.
-Shifting an integer by a number of bits larger than the bit size of the integer results in ``0``.
+Shifting an integer by a number of bits larger than the bit size of the integer results in ``0``:

     .. code-block:: edgeql-repl